El Paso veteran died while shielding wife, granddaughter from gunfire: family

 CLICK HERE TO GET THE FOX NEWS APP

-Johns was one of 22 people killed when an alleged white supremacist open-fired in a Walmart in El Paso, Texas Saturday.
+Johnson was one of 22 people killed when an alleged white supremacist open-fired in a Walmart in El Paso, Texas Saturday.

 Officials identified the victims Monday as 13 U.S. citizens and seven Mexican nationals.